 Taibbi: All of that rhetoric that you’re talking about is now resurfacing.
 We’re hearing again about “too much democracy.”
 And there are many discussions about having to rein in the media, really on both sides of the aisle politically.

 Taibbi: Well, terrific.
 Professor, thank you so much.

 * Freedom House, as described in Manufacturing Consent: “Freedom House, which dates back to the early 1940s, has had interlocks with AIM, the World Anticommunist League, Resistance International, and U.S. government bodies such as Radio Free Europe and the CIA, and has long served as a virtual propaganda arm of the government and international right wing.”

 ** MORE, which went out of business in 1978.

 *** From Winthrop’s sermon: “For we must consider that we shall be as a city upon a hill.
 The eyes of all people are upon us.
 So that if we shall deal falsely with our God in this work we have undertaken, and so cause Him to withdraw His present help from us, we shall be made a story and a by-word through the world.
 We shall open the mouths of enemies to speak evil of the ways of God, and all professors for God’s sake.
 We shall shame the faces of many of God’s worthy servants, and cause their prayers to be turned into curses upon us till we be consumed out of the good land whither we are going.”

 Image of Noam Chomsky via jeanbaptisteparis.

-This is the preface to The Fairway, or Thirty Years After Manufacturing Consent, How Mass Media Still Keeps Thought Inbounds.
+This is the preface to Hate Inc.: How, and Why, the Press Makes Us Hate One Another (formerly The Fairway: How Mass Media Still Keeps Thought Inbounds).
 Subscribe to get access to this serial book as it’s published, as well as to the entirety of the already-published The Business Secrets of Drug Dealing: Adventures of the Unidentified Black Male.

 Earlier: “Note to Readers: Announcing a new project”